PengyuanGuo/pengyuanguo.github.io/_pages/about.md

 I am a Master’s student in the Robotics program at the College of Engineering, Purdue University, advised by Prof. [She Yu](https://www.purduemars.com/people) .
 My research interests lie in robot learning, compositional generative modeling, and embodied agents.

-Previously, I earned a B.S. degree in Mechanical Engineering from Purdue University, Indianapolis, and Sun Yat-sen University.
+Previously, I earned a B.S. degree in Mechanical Engineering from Purdue University.

 [Download my CV here]